hive-engine/steemsmartcontracts-wiki/Database-API.md

 }
 ```

- ## 6.  remove a record from a table
+ ## 6. Remove a record from a table
-Similarly to MongoDB, to update a record we will be using:
+Similarly to MongoDB, to update a record, we will be using:

   `remove(record: object)`